Frequently Asked Questions for International Students

 Here are some links to scholarship and financial resources for international students.
 These links are provided for your information only.
 These resources are not affiliated with or approved by MTSU.

-The total attendance cost for international students for the 2013-14 academic year is $30,458.00.
-Costs typically increase by about 5% every year.
+The total attendance cost for international students for the 2019-2020 academic year is available at: MTSU: Cost of Attendance.
+Costs typically increase by about 3-5% every year.

 What is a certification of finances?
 Why do I need to send one?
 How do I submit it?

-If you are not a U.S. citizen or a permanent resident, you must certify that you have sufficient financial resources to study in the United States.
-You must submit a certification of finances in order for MTSU to create the required documents, including the I-20, for your F1 visa application.
+If you are not a U.S. citizen or a permanent resident, you must certify that you have sufficient financial resources to study in the United States for one year.
+You must submit a certification of finances for MTSU to create the required documents, including the I-20, for your F1 visa application.

 You have two choices for your certification of finances.